Tricks Of The Trade: 7 Men’s Hair Tips From Celebrity Stylists

-Of course, not all conditioners were created equal, so we’re not talking about the 99p bottle from the corner shop that’s loaded with silicones here.
+Of course, not all conditioners were created equal, so we’re not talking about a cheap bottle from the corner shop that’s loaded with silicones here.
 But these days there are plenty of spray-on, leave-in conditioners with lightweight formulas.

 Colour Me Bad